Another vehicle of Russian peacekeepers passes freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 23.
-A passenger car of the Russian peacekeepers [temporarily deployed in Azerbaijan] has once again driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 28.
+Another supply vehicle of Russian peacekeepers has driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, and there are no obstacles for them.